MoussaabBadla/devfest-23-batna-rest-api/read.md

-# Your Awesome API
+# wa9i3 API

-Welcome to Your Awesome API!
-This API provides [brief description].
+Welcome to the wa9i3 API!
+This API is crafted for seamless integration between our Flutter app and another API that focuses on generating AI content.
+Its primary purpose is centered around creating notifications, saving data to MongoDB, and facilitating communication with our AI generation service.

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before diving in, make sure you have the following installed:

 - Node.js (version x.x.x)
 - npm (version x.x.x)